How to Get Your Family Up Early For Your Theme Park Day

 A serious travel hack, the wake up light tricks your brain into thinking it’s morning, even if it’s still pitch-dark outside.
 A wake up light is an alarm clock that gradually lights up as your wake up time approaches.

-The Nature Bright gradually gets brighter for 30 minutes before your wake up time, so by the time you need to get up you’ll probably already be awake, just from the light in the room.
+You can set the wake up light to gradually get brighter before your wake up time, so by the time you need to get up you’ll probably already be awake, just from the light in the room.
 You can put the light right next to the bed or off in the corner, depending on how intense you’d like it.
 Be sure to try out your wake-up light at home first so you know how to use it and what time to set it to light up.

-wake up light at home that does an even better job of simulating a sunrise, but isn’t really portable.
-And it has pretty much changed my life).
+(Editor’s note: I also have a Philips wake up light at home that isn’t portable enough for travel, and it has pretty much changed my life).

 Have a Plan